Arranging payment with creditors is an informal repayment agreement made between you and your lenders

 - If I make an arrangement with my lender, can they still send me a default notice?

 Once you’ve made an arrangement you should receive clear terms and conditions that set out your rights and duties.
-Within these there may be a condition that, should you not meet your rights and duties (e.g. you miss some repayments) that your creditor is entitled to send you a default notice.
+Within these, there may be a condition that, should you not meet your rights and duties (e.g. you miss some repayments) that your creditor is entitled to send you a default notice.

 - How do I make a full and final settlement offer?

 Write a letter that asks your creditor to accept a set amount as a full and final settlement of the debt.
-Include all necessary details (such as the account number, debt total and any other information that may help your case – such as an income and expenditure sheet).
+Include all necessary details (such as the account number, debt total and any other information that may help your cases – such as an income and expenditure sheet).